Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Dry Skin

-Why: Avoid overly drying formats.
+Avoid overly drying formats.
 Look for products with added hydration.
+A turmeric face oil can add moisture while brightening.

 Sensitive Skin

-Avoid or use carefully: High-concentration kojic acid, L-ascorbic acid above 10%
+Use carefully: High-concentration kojic acid, L-ascorbic acid above 10%.

 Darker Skin Tones

-Key consideration: Avoid anything that causes irritation—inflammation can trigger more hyperpigmentation.
+Avoid anything that causes irritation—inflammation can trigger more dark spots.
 See safe ingredients for skin of color.

 For skin-type-specific routines, see our guide on turmeric soap for different skin types.